 The University strives to create an environment that is accessible and inclusive for all employees.
 The DRC partners with University departments to eliminate barriers to access and promote inclusion.
-The DRC is also the primary point of contact for employees regarding access issues and requests for reasonable accommodations.
+The DRC is also the primary point of contact for disabled and pregnant employees regarding access issues and requests for reasonable accommodations.

 What is a Reasonable Accommodation?